PooyehA/Deep-LASI/docs/source/documentation.rst

 Figure 21.
 Correction factors based on the selected region on a trace

 After having all the traces categorized, you can move on to the **Histograms** tab (figure 22), choose the category you want which are the same as you defined (figure 23), and get information about your data as histograms already fitted.
-Information such as the total signal, background level, countrate, signal to noise ratio, and bleaching time, figure 24.
+Information such as the total signal, background level, count-rate, signal to noise ratio, and bleaching time, figure 24.
 The fitting results are provided in a table on the right side.

 .. image:: ./../figures/documents/Fig_22_Histogram_Tab.png
    :width: 300